 Czech banks are among the most profitable in Europe.
-With ROE above 11% in the past decade (and ROE of 7% in the pandemic year 2020 compared to the EU average of 4%), Czech banks have generated attractive returns for their shareholders in a global comparison.
-With net profit accounting for roughly 0.8% of GDP (2020), the Czech banking sector is among the most profitable when compared to the size of the Czech economy supported by the benign environment including a strong macro picture, prudent supervision and a friendly investment environment.
+With ROE around 11% in the past decade (with the exception of ROE of 7% in pandemic year 2020), Czech banks have generated attractive returns for their shareholders in a global comparison.
+With net profit accounting for roughly 1.2% of GDP (2021), the Czech banking sector is among the most profitable when compared to the size of the Czech economy supported by the benign environment including a strong macro picture, a prudent supervision and a friendly investment environment.